Stanley Williams: Execution

 On December 13, 2005, sixteen days away from his 52nd birthday, after exhausting all forms of appeal, Williams was executed by lethal injection at San Quentin State Prison.
-Newsweek reported thousands of protesters outside, most of whom were seeking Williams' clemency.
+Newsweek reported thousands of protesters outside, most of whom were seeking clemency for Williams.
 He was the 12th person to be executed by the state of California following the 1976 U.S. Supreme Court decision of Gregg v.
 Georgia.
 Williams provided no last words to the prison warden, but in an interview on WBAI Pacifica radio hours before the execution, he stated:

 Witnesses described the mood in the execution chamber as somber, and Williams showed no resistance as he was led into the execution chamber.
 After Williams was strapped to the gurney, he struggled against the straps holding him down to look up at the press gallery behind him, and to exchange glances with his supporters.
 Williams's advocate and editor Barbara Becnel was also a witness to his execution.
 In the epilogue of Williams's reprinted memoir, Blue Rage, Black Redemption, Becnel reported that prior to Williams's arrival in the death chamber, he had promised her that "he would find a way to lift his head and smile at me at some point during his execution, no matter what was being done to him.
 And that is exactly what he did."
-Williams then rested his head on the gurney while medical technicians began inserting needles in his veins, although CNN reported the staff had difficulty inserting the needles and the usually short process took almost 20 minutes.
+Williams then rested his head on the gurney while medical technicians began inserting needles in his veins although CNN reported the staff had difficulty inserting the needles and the usually short process took almost 20 minutes.
 Contra Costa Times reporter John Simerman added, "They had some trouble with the second I.V., which was in the left arm… Williams, at one point, grimaced or looked almost out of frustration…at the difficulty there…He had his glasses on the whole time.
 He kept them on, and he kept looking…" With a look of frustration on his face, Williams angrily asked the technicians, "You guys doing that right?"
-A female guard whispered to him, and a second guard patted Williams' shoulder as if to comfort him.
+A female guard whispered to him, and a second guard patted Williams's shoulder as if to comfort him.
 Williams shed one silent tear but otherwise showed no emotion as he was executed.
 Members of Albert Owens' family who witnessed the execution were described as stony-faced; however, Lora Owens appeared very upset, according to MSNBC anchor Rita Cosby.